OSC/ood-documentation/source/architecture.rst

 -----------------------

 Users use OnDemand to interact with their HPC resources through a web browser.
-At the highest level, this is the OnDemand system does.
-Ondemand is the system that enables that interaction.
+At the highest level, this is what the OnDemand system does.
+OnDemand is the system that enables that interaction.